-The following infographic provides an overview of the annual net hours workers in primary education across 12 selected countries.
-In Chile, a primary school teacher works 1,064 hours per year on average with Australia close behind with 1,008 hours.
+The following infographic provides an overview of the annual hours across ten selected countries.
+In Costa Rica, a public school teacher works 1,134 hours per year on average with Australia close behind with 1,008 hours.
 Asia's advanced economies are further down the list with Japan and South Korea counting 834 and 749 hours of instruction time, respectively.